oc-shopaholic/oc-shopaholic-docs/product/event/event.md

 ## **shopaholic.promo_block.get.product.list**

-The event allows you to extend the list of products for promo block
+The event allows you to extend list of products for promo block

 For example:
 ```php